giselle-ajanel/yelp_recommendation_systems/README.md

 ## Overview

 This repo explores four approaches to the same problem: given a user and a business, predict the star rating the user would give.
-Each method makes different assumptions about what drives ratings and handles the core challenges of recommendation — data sparsity, cold start, and scalability — differently.
+Each method makes different assumptions about what drives ratings and handles the core challenges of recommendation: data sparsity, cold start, and scalability in a different manner.

 All systems are trained on `yelp_train.csv` and evaluated on test datasets.
 Datasets are not included due to size and licensing; they are available via the Yelp Open Dataset.